Opendigitalradio/ODR-PadEnc/README.md

 ==============================

 `odr-padenc` reads images from the specified folder, and generates the PAD data for the encoder.
-This is communicated through a FIFO to the encoder.
+This is communicated through a socket to the encoder.
 It also reads DLS from a file, and includes this information in the PAD.

 If ImageMagick is available